sreekanth370/razeedeploy-delta/README.md

     : install clustersubscription at a specific version (Default 'latest') --rd-url, --razeedash-url=''
-    : url that watch-keeper should post data to --rd-org-key, --razeedash-org-key=''
+    : url that watch-keeper should post data to --rd-api, --razeedash-api=''
+    : api url that clustersubscription should subscribe to (default '--razeedash-url.origin') --rd-org-key, --razeedash-org-key=''
     : org key that watch-keeper will use to authenticate with razeedash-url --rd-tags, --razeedash-tags=''